influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.2/tools/shell.md

 Alternatively, set the username and password for the CLI with the `INFLUX_USERNAME` and `INFLUX_PASSWORD` environment variables.

+`chunked`
+Turns on chunked responses from the server when issuing queries.
+This is on by default.

+`chunk size <size>`
+Sets the size of the chunked responses.
+The default is 10,000.
+Setting to 0 will reset it back to the default.

 `clear [ database | db | retention policy | rp ]`
 Clears the current context for the [database](/influxdb/v1.2/concepts/glossary/#database) or [retention policy](/influxdb/v1.2/concepts/glossary/#retention-policy-rp).